Purple-Palm/Universal-Discord-Rich-Presence/README.md

 ## Credits
 This project includes code forked and adapted from [Colin Hartigan's project](https://github.com/colinhartigan/valorant-rpc).

 This project also includes code forked and adapted from [Haze's project](https://github.com/Its-Haze/league-rpc).

+This project also includes code forked and adapted from [Dyl's project](https://github.com/kdouy/RobloxDiscordRPC).

 We extend our gratitude for their amazing work.

 ### Version